CoenWarmer/kibana-review-tool/README.md

-# Kibana PR Reviewer
+# Elastic PR Reviewer

-A VSCode/Cursor extension for Kibana engineers to review pull requests efficiently.
+A VSCode/Cursor extension for Elastic engineers to review pull requests efficiently.

 <img alt="Screenshot 2026-03-05 at 19 12 41" src="https://github.com/user-attachments/assets/cdb2ef0a-bd44-41b3-ae84-60e7d89dbdb6" />

 ## Why?

-Kibana has a large influx of new PRs.
+Elastic has a large influx of new PRs.
 The introduction of AI assisted coding makes the influx even higher.

 Traditionally PRs are reviewed via the Github UI.
 While this works for some use cases, it could be way better.
 At the time of writing, Github's UI has been largely stagnant for years.
-This gives us an opportunity to step in and improve the Kibana reviewing experience.
+This gives us an opportunity to step in and improve the reviewing experience.

 ### Data needed for a good review
 There is not an insignficant amount of data points that an engineer (or an LLM) needs to fully judge the quality of a PR.